tdh8316/triangler/README.md

 The `POISSON_DISK` option is extremely slow, while it can provide the best result.

-It takes a minimum of 5 seconds to a maximum of 3 minutes.
+It takes a minimum of 5 seconds (1000 points) to a maximum of 3 minutes (50000 points and poisson disk sampling).

-## Example command
-`$ python -m triangler image.jpg -o output.jpg -s poisson_disk`

 # Sample
 |Original|5000 Points|